smbss/drafts/README.md

 `_config.yml` stores configuration data.
 Many of these options can be specified from the command line executable but it’s easier to specify them here so you don’t have to remember them.

-__Please stop and re-run `jekyll serve` command after you change configuration file!__ <br> <br>Master configuration file contains global configurations and variable definitions that are read once at execution time.
+>__Please stop and re-run `jekyll serve` command after you change configuration file!__ <br> Master configuration file contains global configurations and variable definitions that are read once at execution time.
 Changes made to `config.yml` during automatic regeneration are not loaded until the next execution.

 ## Relative URLs